jbelloRepo/gis_code_comp_repo/README.md

 # gis_code_comp_repo
-Source code for BeSpatial Data Architecture and Coding Competition
+Source code for BeSpatial Data Architecture and Coding Competition (2025 submission)

 ## Description
 This repository implements a scalable GIS data processing system with multiple architectural layers for efficient data collection, storage, and retrieval.